andreasvirkus/cottage/src/content/thoughts/building-with-the-platform.md

 One fewer thing to audit, update, and worry about.
 One fewer thing that can break when you come back to the project after 6 months.

-It compounds.
+And it compounds.
 A project built mostly on platform APIs feels _lighter_.
 Not just in bundle size (though that too), but in cognitive overhead.
 There's less to remember, less to look up, and when you do need to look something up, MDN is right there — stable, comprehensive, and not going anywhere.